 The Helen Hamlyn Centre for Design at the Royal College of Art undertakes design research and projects with industry that will contribute to improving people's lives.

 Our approach is inclusive and interdisciplinary.
 Our work is organised in three research labs:

-- Age & Ability: design for a more inclusive society irrespective of age and ability
+- Age & Diversity: design for a more inclusive society irrespective of age and diversity

 - Healthcare: creating safer and better health services